Towards Data Auctions with Externalities

-\paragraph{} To complete this part of the proof we need to choose the smallest constant of integration $C_i$ in \eqref{eq:foo} such that interim IR is satisfied.
+To complete the proof we need to choose the smallest constant of integration $C_i$ in \eqref{eq:foo} such that interim IR is satisfied.
 By Proposition~\ref{prop:IRchar}, it suffices to set $C_i$ to be the lowest interim utility a bidder could get in any outside option, which is exactly $-\sum_{j\in N\sm i} \E[\eta_{i \gets j}]$.